 Institutional aid is self-funded by the University and includes Presidential Scholars, W. E. B. DuBois Scholars, athletes, choir/music participants, Resident Assistants, etc. A student must not receive more than one form of institutional aid per semester.
 Institutional aid must not result in refunds.
-Students receiving institutional aid must live on campus until they have attained a minimum of 60 credit hours unless granted a housing waiver by the Dean of Student Affairs.
+Students receiving institutional aid must live on campus.
 Cost of Attendance (Cost of education) is defined by the Department of Education as an estimate of the student's educational expenses for the period of enrollment determined by the institution.